YooKing/Bioinformatics/README.md

 This is marked my start of Bioinformatics.
+Good luck!